Edwin Morgan in conversation with Marco Fazzini

 “I am not sure, really, but I have always liked the idea that poetry, like the other arts, is definitely entitled to explore its own formal potential even though it may make mistakes or may go into a cuI-dc-sac.
 But, occasionally, it may go into some interesting region and bring back something from somewhere else.
 I think that it is what happens to concrete poetry or sound poetry.”

-Trustees will review applications and decide on a number of projects to support.
+Applications for funding are now closed.
+Trustees will review applications and decide on the projects that will receive support.